SDG 3: Good Health and Well-Being

 3.2.4 – Difference in proportion of the population with access to affordable medicines and vaccines, compared with pre-conflict

-A 2020 medical study, that looked at death rates in 193 countries over 27 years, found that conflict led to a significant rise in indirect deaths relating to HIV-AIDS, cardiovascular diseases, tropical diseases, enteric infections, respiratory infections and tuberculosis.
+Away from landmines specifically it is worth noting that a 2020 medical study, that looked at death rates in 193 countries over 27 years, found that conflict led to a significant rise in indirect deaths relating to HIV-AIDS, cardiovascular diseases, tropical diseases, enteric infections, respiratory infections and tuberculosis.

 Another study, from 2016, found that rates of polio were higher in countries with political conflict and instability.
 “Wars and conflict have resulted in the reemergence of polio in countries that were polio-free for decades, and may contribute to the spread of the virus to neighbouring countries,” it concluded.
 However, the disaggregated analysis of a specific weapon type on these findings has yet to be produced.